-We are notifying you of this incident and sharing the steps that we, and Blackbaud, are taking in response.
-Blackbaud has informed us that they identified and fixed the vulnerability associated with this incident, implemented several changes that will better protect your data from any subsequent incidents, and are undertaking additional efforts to harden their environment through enhancements to access management, network segmentation, and deployment of additional endpoint and network-based platforms.
-At Thacher, we have changed what information will be stored in donor records and are pursuing other security measures to reduce the risk of any further exposure incidents.
+Blackbaud has assured us that the backup file has been destroyed by the unauthorized individual and there is no reason to believe any data was or will be disseminated, misused or otherwise made available publicly.
+Blackbaud informed us that they identified and fixed the vulnerability associated with this incident, implemented several changes that will better protect your data from any subsequent incidents, and are undertaking additional efforts to harden their environment through enhancements to access management, network segmentation, and deployment of additional endpoint and network-based platforms.
+In response to this incident, Georgia Southern University is removing all Social Security numbers from the Blackbaud database.
+The University is also taking additional steps with Blackbaud to better ensure that any sensitive or personal information is encrypted.